aws-amplify/discord-bot/CONTRIBUTING.md

 ### Creating the GitHub Webhook

-You must be the owner of the GitHub repository to perform the following steps.
+Go to either the GitHub organization or repository that you wish to recieve release notifications for.
+You must be the owner of the organization or repository to perform the following steps.

- 1. Go to the desired GitHub repository, and click **Settings**
+ 1. Go to the desired GitHub organization/repository, and click **Settings**

  2. Click **Webhooks** -> **Add Webhook**